 Not too bad for being a mix of a ferry and cruise, is it?
 But there is more!

-hotel or excursions packages, and you can even bring your pet on board, at a price obviously.
-But the best part, the one I suppose why you might choose to go with them, is that if you buy their city shuttle-bus ticket at the same time as you book your ferry trip, you qualify for the 72 hours Visa free rule.
+hotel or excursions packages, and you can even bring your pet onboard, at a price obviously.
+But the best part, the one we suppose why you might choose to go with them, is that if you buy their city bus tour at the same time as you book your ferry trip, you qualify for the 72 hours visa-free rule.